Hero MotoCorp to increase vehicles prices starting April

-New Delhi, March 23 (IANS) Two-wheeler major Hero MotoCorp will increase the prices of its vehicles with effect from April 1, 2021.
+New Delhi: Two-wheeler major Hero MotoCorp will increase the prices of its vehicles with effect from April 1, 2021.

 The price increase across the range of two-wheelers will be up to Rs 2,500, and the exact quantum of the increase will vary on the basis of the model and the specific market, the company said in a statement.